 Looking back before I came out

 It sometimes makes me so sad, and I feel sorry for the person I was and wonder who I could have been had I come out sooner.
 But you can’t change the past, and I’m making up for it now.
 My second home at this stage is the George.
 Coming out was hard, and it was because of being rejected that I did it, so it was bittersweet.
 Though I realise had I not met that guy I would never have come out, as my mother always says “everything happens for a reason.”
 No matter how much it hurt it made me accept who I was and finally live my life the way I was meant to and for that I’m entirely grateful to him.

 One thing I’m often asked by people who think someone they’re close to is gay and isn’t out is what they should do.
-This is hard and is different for every person, if someone asked me if I was gay I wanted the ground to swallow me up.
-Initially, I would say never to ask someone, but now I wonder had someone I was close to and who I trusted had said it to me years ago, would I have come out sooner and I think I would have.
+This is hard and is different for every person.
+Before I came out if someone asked me if I was gay, I wanted the ground to swallow me up.
+Initially, I would say never ask someone, but now I wonder had someone I was close to and who I trusted said it to me years ago, would I have come out sooner and I think I would have.
 So, if there is someone you’re close to and think they may be gay if it feels right maybe you should ask them.
 You could be the person who sets them on the road to accepting who they are.

-And to anyone reading this who isn’t out yet, I’m telling you to come out.
-It is the best feeling in the world.
+To anyone reading this who isn’t out yet, coming out is the best feeling in the world.
 You are finally you.
-As Ian Mckellan once said, “no one ever regrets coming out” and that is true.
+As Ian McKellan once said, “no one ever regrets coming out” and that is true.
 I know it’s hard, I was 23 when I came out, but I’m telling you it’s the best thing you will ever do.
-To everyone, this pride weekend whatever your persuasion, have fun, go crazy, and know being gay is ok.